TahaZier/TahaZier/README.md

 ## Hi there 👋

-I'm a Process Engineer in the Oil&Gas Engineering and Operations.
+I'm Taha, Process Engineer in the Oil&Gas Engineering and Operations industry.

 🌱 I’m currently learning Python & VBA for Chemical Engineering Applications.
 👯 I’m looking to collaborate on Digital Twins Projects.